 I came to Salamanca to see the university.
 That’s it, except it, I knew nothing of the city.
 But seeing these old walls, narrow streets, exceptional cathedrals was totally worth a visit!
 And don’t forget about the famous Sky of Salamanca.

 By the way, this year the University of Salamanca will be 800 years old.

-As always, I will write a separate post about places to visit in Salamanca.
+As always, I wrote a separate post about places to visit in Salamanca.
 And just a note: 3 days in Salamanca are definitely enough to see everything worth of interest.
 And here is my itinerary:

 Weather.
 I was in Salamanca in the end of October, and it was around 18 degrees, probably, even lower, and windy, but sunny.
 I was totally unprepared for this weather, especially after 30 degrees in Andalusia.
 I did not have warm clothes with me, so I just had to layer myself with what I had.
 So, my verdict: you either come earlier than October or have suitable clothes.

 Supermarkets.
 There is a small Carrefour Express next to the Casa de las Conchas on calle Rua Mayor.
 The central market of Salamanca with fruit, vegetable, meat, fish, and pickles is not far from the Plaza Mayor on the Plaza Mercado.
 A Dia supermarket is in Calle San Justo, 20.